buffed-labs/reactive-dot/README.md

 # ReactiveDOT

-A reactive library for building Substrate front-ends.
+A reactive library for building Polkadot front-ends.

 ## Documentation